BigApplePy/welcome/index.rst

 :id: nycpython-size

-Second largest `Python meetup <http://python.meetup.com>`_ in the world
+one of the two largest `Python meetups <http://python.meetup.com>`_ in the world

 ----

 :id: nycpython-members

-Over 4,200 members!
+almost 4,300 members!

 ----